Les-Ignobles/applytics_flutter/README.md

 4. **Call `flush()`** before closing the app to avoid losing events
 5. **Enable debug mode** during development

-## 🔮 Next Steps

-To create the web analytics platform:
-- Backend API to receive and store events
-- Database for storage (PostgreSQL, MongoDB, etc.)
-- Web dashboard with charts and statistics
-- Data filtering and segmentation

 ## 📄 License

 MIT License